-A step-by-step analysis of steps a user must take in order to reach a goal.
+A step-by-step analysis of how a user will interact with a system in order to reach a goal.
 This analysis is documented in a diagram that traces a user's possible paths through sequences of tasks and decision points in pursuit of their goal.
-If reaching the goal requires that the user interact with a system, tasks and decision points should represent steps taken by the user, as well as steps taken by the system.
+The tasks and decision points should represent steps taken by the user, as well as steps taken by the system.

 How to do it